 Minnesota, where I was born, gets such a bad rap.
 Sure, it's cold.
 Yes, the mosquitoes are big.
 And, no, it's not as glamorous as Cali, where I live now.
 But I grew up on great memories visiting my grandparents and aunts/uncles/cousins near the Twin Cities and in farm country.
 Later in life as a golf writer, I've played some fun rounds on some terrific golf courses in Minnesota.

-To honor a state too often dismissed as a legit golf destination, I've put together a "best of" story featuring Minnesota's finest public golf courses and resorts.
+In honor of the ongoing 'Summer Swing' series on the Golf Channel's Morning Drive, I've put together a "best of" story featuring Minnesota's finest public golf courses and resorts.
 I reached out to a few golf industry friends on the ground -- including Minnesota-based golf writer Eric Hart -- for a few assists.
 You might not agree with my selections, but that's the point.
 With nearly 500 courses, there will be plenty of debates where nobody wins and everybody's right.

 Minnesota golf: Best public course

 Built on the site of an old sand and gravel mining operation, The Quarry at Giants Ridge in Biwabik is as rugged as it is beautiful.
 If it weren't so remote -- located three hours north of the Twin Cities near the Superior National Forest -- more golfers would be raving about it.

 Best public course clubhouse

 There might be bigger clubhouses, but no building sets the mood for a rustic round of golf quite like the log cabin at Deacon's Lodge at Breezy Point Resort.
 Visit Palmer's Grille before or after the round.